mohanakrishna12/rokuality-java/README.md

 Clone/Download and start the [Rokuality Server](https://github.com/rokuality/rokuality-server) which acts as a lightweight web server proxy for your test traffic.
 The server does all the 'heavy lifting' on the backend.

 ### Getting started: Add the bindings to your Project
-To use Rokuality in your tests or application, add the `rokuality-java` dependency to your pom:
+To use Rokuality in your tests or application:
+MAVEN:
 ```xml
     <dependency>
         <groupId>com.rokuality</groupId>